-The design process is broken up into the following phases:
+A typical design process is broken up into the following phases:

 1. Design Consultation

 Following the design consultation, Renee submits a proposal that includes the scope of work and her design fee.
-If the homeowners want the project to be professionally installed, Renee can work closely with landscape contractors to implement her design to ensure corners are not cut and the final project reflects her design intention.
+If the homeowners want the project to be professionally installed, Renee can work closely with landscape contractors to implement her design to ensure corners are not cut and the final project reflects the design intention.
 Homeowners review this with Renee and sign a contract for approval to proceed.

 3. Site Analysis

 After contract approval, Renee returns to the site for a thorough analysis.
 She measures the outdoor space, makes an inventory of existing plants, notes cultural conditions like sun areas, shade spots, soil type, drainage conditions, etc. She uses this information to create a base map for her design recommendations.